-We compared how the alternative model formulations, which respectively account for depredation as (i) food subsidy, (ii) increased fishing effort, or (iii) competing fishery, capture depredation effects relative to the baseline model with no depredation.
-To facilitate model comparison, all P/B and Q/B ratios estimated for the baseline model, as well as other input parameters (i.e. biomass, diet matrix) were kept constant across all models, except for model-specific adaptations as presented above (section "Modelling depredation").
-Therefore, for each model, only the biomass of toothfish groups (represented as a multi-stanza population) was re-estimated by Ecopath, keeping the biomass of the small adult stanza fixed.
+We compared how the alternative model formulations, which respectively account for depredation as (1) food subsidy, (2) increased fishing effort or (3) competing fishery, capture depredation effects relative to the baseline model with no depredation.
+To facilitate model comparison, all P/B and Q/B ratios estimated for the baseline model, as well as other input parameters (i.e. biomass, diet matrix etc.) were kept constant across all models, except for model-specific adaptations as presented above (section "Modelling depredation").
+Therefore, for each model, only the biomass of toothfish groups (represented as a multi-stanza population) were re-estimated by Ecopath, keeping the biomass of the small adult stanza fixed.

-Quantitative comparison of the three alternative depredation model formulations relative to the baseline model relied on three complementary metrics: predation mortality, fishing mortality, and mixed trophic impact.
-These metrics were chosen to assess changes in: (1) fishing and predation mortality on target species, (2) mutual impacts of the groups directly involved in depredation (i.e. depredating, target species and fishery), and (3) ecosystem impacts of depredating species.
+Quantitative comparison of the three alternative depredation model formulations relative to the baseline model relied on three complementary metrics, predation mortality, fishing mortality, and mixed trophic impact, to assess changes in: (1) fishing and predation mortality on target species, (2) mutual impacts of the groups directly involved in depredation (i.e. depredating, target species and fishery), and (3) ecosystem impacts of depredating species.
+Rationales for using these three metrics are:

-Changes in predation mortality are expected to reflect release in natural predation due to depredating species switching diet to feed on fisheries catches of the same species.
-Predation mortality (M2) corresponds to the sum of all mortalities due to all n predator groups feeding on prey group i, as follows:
+210 Changes in predation mortality are expected to reflect release in natural predation due 211 to depredating species switching diet to feed on fisheries catches of the same species.
+Predation 212 mortality (M2) corresponds to the sum of all mortalities due to all n predator groups feeding on 213 prey group i (Equation 3), as follows: